thomasgassmann/eth-cheatsheets/large-language-models/main.typ

 #colorbox(title: [RLHF], color: silver)[
 // TODO:
 Reinforcement Learning from Human Feedback (RLHF):
-1. Collect a dataset of instructions and answers and fine-tune a model on it.
+*(1)* Collect a dataset of instructions and answers and fine-tune a model on it.
-2. Produce comparison data by sampling several model outputs for a given prompt and asking humans to rank them.
+*(2)* Produce comparison data by sampling several model outputs for a given prompt and asking humans to rank them.
 Train a reward model based on this data.
-3. Use PPO to fine-tune the LM (policy) using the reward model as a reward function.
+*(3)* Use PPO to fine-tune the LM (policy) using the reward model as a reward function.
 ]

 == Privacy
-Gold standard solutions to prevent server from seeing all training data: *secure multi-party computation* or *fully homomorphic encryption*.
-However, still slow and expensive.
+Gold standard is to prevent server from seeing all training data: *secure multi-party computation* or *fully homomorphic encryption*.
+Still slow and expensive.

 #colorbox(title: [Adverserial examples], color: silver)[
   Perturb example with $delta$ to force misclassification, i.e. maximize $L(f_theta (x + delta), y)$ subject to $||delta||_infinity <= epsilon$.
 This can be solved using *projected gradient descent*.
   Does not work for text as $x + delta$ is unlikely to be a valid token embedding.
 Solve $"argmax"_v (E_v - x_i)^top gradient_(x_i) L$ and replace $x_i$ with $v$.
 ]